 According to Mother Jones, 55% of bottled water in the United States is spring water, and the other 45% is from the municipal water supply.

 Two of the biggest selling water brands, Aquafina and Dasani, are actually refiltered water from local water supplies as displayed on their websites and the labels states the water had gone through additional purification through reverse osmosis.

-People also say they prefer bottled water over tap water because they believed that it is healthier or safer since bottled water goes through a purification process that removes contaminates before it is bottled.
+People also say they prefer bottled water over tap water because they believed that it is healthier or safer since bottled water goes through a purification process that removes contaminants before it is bottled.

-The contamination of the municipal water supply in Flint, Michigan comes to mind of what could happen with public water when government that is in charge of the water supply tries to save money.
+The contamination of the municipal water supply in Flint, Michigan comes to mind what could happen with public water when the government is in charge of the water supply tries to save money.
 Even now, when the crisis is over and lead levels are back to normal, Flint is still in the news because of the long-term effects of lead on children and unborn babies.

 What most people don’t know is that tap water is held to higher quality standards than bottled water.
 Tap water is regulated by the EPA and the Safe Water Drinking Act sets standards for drinking water quality and regulates the amount of allowable contaminants in our water supply.

 Each year by July 1st, your local water supplier is required to provide a Consumer Confidence Report that lets people know what is in their water.
 This annual quality report contains information on what contaminants if any, are in your drinking water and how they may affect your health.

 Bottled water on the other hand, is regulated by the FDA under less stringent safety and consumer protections.